Post Date: June 15, 2020

 Printing directly onto boxes using Performance Piezo technology

 Markoprint® Integra PP108 Performance Piezo offers significant benefits that address the pain points associated with many labeling solutions:

-- Consumable Costs – With label applicators the additional cost of the labels, ink supplies, and associated labor add up to an expensive cost equation.
-But with Integra PP108 it uses 500ml bottles of mineral oil free fluids and a recirculating ink system, which adds up to significant savings for the user.
+- Consumable Costs – With label applicators, the additional cost of the labels, ink supplies, and associated labor add up to an expensive cost equation.
+But with Integra PP108 uses 500ml bottles of mineral oil-free fluids and a recirculating ink system, which adds up to significant savings for the user.

 While print-and-apply labelers are very versatile, the Markoprint® Integra PP108 Performance Piezo printers also meet the demands of many different types of applications.
 Weighing the options, direct printing is lower cost, more flexible, and significantly faster so production levels are maximized.